Saudi-owned private broadcaster pulls the plug on Turkish dramas

 Some Arab commentators have also been campaigning on social media against what they see as Turkish cultural influence being broadcast into Arab homes through TV shows, often dubbed into Arabic.

-Hayek said the decision includes all kinds of Turkish programmes, and immediately affects six shows.
+Hayek said the ban includes all kinds of Turkish programmes, and immediately affects six shows.
 It was likely to hit revenues and viewership built up over more than 10 years, he added.